ztrbusic/ztrbusic/README.md

 - **Organization** and **cleanup** of messy data

 ## 🚀 Current Work
-- **Textool** - data identification and extraction from documents
-- **Datefile** - media organization, rename and sort
+- _in progress_

 ## ➡️ Where do I go?
 - My goal is to create an ecosystem of software and knowledge that helps clients deal with repetitive and time-consuming tasks, focusing on reliable practical applications with strong theoretical background.